pu2clr/PIC16F/projects/12-ONE_WIRE_PROTOCOL/PIC10F200/README.md

 2. Select "Global Options" for the pic-as assembler/compiler.
 3. In the "Additional Options" box, enter the following parameters: **-Wl,-pAsmCode=0h**

+*** About this implementation ***

+1. The PIC10F200 is a verry basic microcontroler and it does not support the Open-Drain Output feature.
+Therefore, this application may not function with the desired precision in certain scenarios (circuit parts, board setup etc).
+2. Given this, carefully review your implementation before deploying it in critical applications.
+Consider using another microcontroller for more critical  applications.
+3. This application is designed to work with temperatures above 0 degrees Celsius.
+For temperatures below 0, you will need to modify the code.
+See the DS18B20 Data Sheet for information on how to work with temperatures below 0.
+4. This implementation round the temparature off if the fractional part is greater than or equal to 8 (0.5).
+5. This implementation uses only one LED to indicate whether the temperature is above or below a given value.

 ```asm

 ; UNDER CONSTRUCTION...
 One Wire implementation